River Where the Moon Rises: Viewership

-Controversies
+Controversy

-Backlash from Chinese netizens about Hanbok origin
+Backlash from Chinese netizens about hanbok origin

 On February 13, 2021, Kim So-hyun was heavily criticized by Chinese internet users regarding Kim Instagram's photo of herself taken at a drama set wearing a Hanbok, in which she wished her followers, "Everyone, have a safe and warm Happy Lunar New Year".
 The post was flooded with claims that the Korean traditional costume she was wearing was a Chinese traditional costume known as Hanfu, with several Chinese netizens calling South Korea a "thief country".
 Afterwards, Rapper E Sens and singer Song Ga-in expressed their anger at the so-called 'hanbok remarks'.
 E Sens wrote a direct remark about the issue on his Instagram story, and Song posted a picture of herself wearing a Hanbok with the caption "Kimchi and Hanbok are our country's, please!".
 Using the hashtags, 'love kimchi' and 'love hanbok'.